armytag/langs/qathebo/notes.md

 # Numbers

 - Numbers take adjective-style agreement when they modify nouns
+- Numbers can be used as adverbs to indicate the verb occured so many times

 | NUMBER | Cardinal | Ordinal  |
 |---     |---       |---       |